-I like to do digital invites since I think they are not only cost-effective but also easier to make and send out quickly especially the last-minute invites to friends and family.
-I make them quickly on my phone using APPS such as Invitation maker by Hobnob.
+I like to do digital invites since I think they are not only cost-effective but also easier to make and send out quickly especially last-minute invites to friends and family.
+I make them quickly on my phone using APPS such as Invitation Maker by Hobnob.

 Canva is also a great resource to use as well.
 They have a free program that you can use to create beautiful cards that you can text or email right away to your guest.